awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

 You can generate a presigned URL for an object without writing any code by using the S3 console or AWS Explorer for Visual Studio\.
 You can also generate a presigned URL programmatically using the AWS SDKs for Java, \.NET, [Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Presigner.html), [PHP](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.S3.S3Client.html#_createPresignedRequest), [Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url), and [Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/s3-example-presigned-urls.html)\.

+**Note**
+When you generate a presigned URL, make sure that the parameters in your request match the signature exactly\.
+For example, if you don't specify a content type when generating the URL, you must omit the content type when uploading an object\.
+Also, wildcards are not supported, and using one in your presigned URL will result in an error\.

 ### Using the S3 console<a name="ShareObjectPreSignedURLConsole"></a>

  You can use the AWS Management Console to generate a presigned URL for an object by following these steps\.